ankeetmaini/blog/posts/getting-e2e-tests-coverage-for-java.md

+---
-## Getting Code Coverage for e2e tests run on a Java codebase
+title: Getting Code Coverage for e2e tests run on a Java codebase
+description: jacoco code coverage for component, e2e tests, java agent
+date: 2021-04-13
+layout: layouts/post.njk
+tags:
+	- java
+	- jacoco
+---

 I recently was asked to help on a project where the team was trying to get the test coverage for **e2e tests** also known as **component tests** at some places.
 As I come from a JavaScript/NodeJS background I initially tried to lean to the argument that component tests run on the actual application process and not in the context of a test/source file unlike a __unit test__ and hence the app is a black box to the actual tests and can't be instrumented for getting coverage.